Rose's Pawn Shop

 "The original intent," Givant explains, "was to be kind of a bluegrass version of the Pogues, fusing bluegrass instrumentation and energy with rock and punk.
 That's what our first album was like: gritty, high-energy and passionate, with a lot of instrumental virtuosity.
 But over time, we've evolved to be more song-focused.
 I think we've retained that original energy, but now we're more focused on crafting our arrangements so the song can shine though."

 The nascent combo got its name after Rose, Givant's ex-girlfriend and former bandmate, stole the band's equipment from their rehearsal space and scattered their gear amongst various pawn shops throughout North Hollywood.
-Fortunately, the musicians were able to recover their gear, and soon forged a formidable musical chemistry that manifested itself in their highly charged live shows, and on their 2010 release Dancing on the Gallows.
+Soon after, the musicians were able to recover their gear, and soon reforged a musical chemistry that manifested itself in their highly charged live shows, and on their 2010 release Dancing on the Gallows.

 Rose's Pawn Shop's lineup solidified and began touring intensively in time to support Dancing on the Gallows, accumulating such landmarks as month-long residencies at New York's Parkside Lounge and L.A.'s Redwood Bar, busking in New Orleans' fabled Jackson Square, live radio sessions on such prestigious stations as KEXP in Seattle and WMBR in Boston, well-received appearances at various prestigious music festivals, and a slot opening for Jack White's Raconteurs, at White's invitation, at the Henry Fonda Theatre in Los Angeles.

-Dancing on the Gallows spent several weeks on CMJ's influential album chart, while receiving extensive national and international airplay on college, AAA, country and alternative radio formats.
-Meanwhile, the band's diligent roadwork—which has taken them across North America several times, along with visits to the U.K. and Ireland—has allowed Rose's Pawn Shop to continue winning fans and friends across the nation and around the world.
+Dancing on the Gallows spent several weeks on CMJ's album chart, while receiving national and international airplay on college, AAA, country and alternative radio formats.
+Meanwhile, the band's roadwork—which has taken them across North America several times, along with visits to the U.K. and Ireland—has allowed Rose's Pawn Shop to continue winning fans across the nation and around the world.

 "Our travels have had a big influence on our evolution," Givant states.
 "Meeting other bands and meeting people from all over the world at our shows has had a big influence on our songwriting, and opened us up to new musical traditions.
 Seeing the world in general and being away from home for long periods of time has influenced many of our songs.
 It's matured us, as people and as a band."

 Rose's Pawn Shop's ongoing musical journey yields considerable musical rewards on Gravity Well, making it clear that the band's creative horizons are unlimited.

 "We've always been about the music and the songs, and the expression of the human experience through music," says Givant.
 "But we've matured as musicians over time, and I think that that's been reflected in the music.
 We've learned that we don't all have to play crazy at all times, and we've learned to pick our moments to shine and deliver the songs in the most clear, concise and passionate way possible."